-Master of Science in Global Health students are equipped with necessary skills for positions in global health organizations.
+Master of Science in Global Health students are equipped with the necessary skills for positions in global health and development organizations.
 They are passionate about enhancing the health status of the world’s underserved populations.

-Global Health program Alumni pursue careers as program managers, policy analysts, researchers, health administrators, or continue onto clinical study or practice.
+The Global Health program alumni pursue careers as program managers, policy analysts, researchers, health administrators, or continue onto clinical study or practice.
 They serve in NGOs, bilateral or multilateral development agencies, government agencies, and consulting organizations.

 Global Health Program Offerings

-- An innovative and multidisciplinary curriculum with emphases on research, didactic coursework, and experiential learning.
+- An innovative and multidisciplinary curriculum with emphases on research, didactic coursework, and particularly, experiential learning.

 - The opportunity to engage with professors who have practiced global health and development worldwide.

 - Regular exposure to global health and development professionals and organizations in Washington, DC.